miracum/misc-dizutils/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-Latest commit fixed issued with file detritus in temp-dir of downstream package (DQAstats)
+Latest commit fixed issued with downstream CRAN-checks (file detritus in temp-dir of package DQAstats).